Student Testing, Advisement, Registration, Transition (START)

 ACCUPLACER® computerized placement tests are administered for math, sentence skills and reading comprehension.
 These tests are untimed and require only the ability to use a keyboard and a mouse.
 The results of the tests are used in planning the most appropriate first-semester schedule of coursework for you.

-The placement test requirement or specific sections of the test may be waived if you meet one of the following criteria:
+The placement test requirement, or specific sections of the test, may be waived if you meet one of the following criteria for exemption:

 - High school average of 88 or above

 - Regents Exams: 80 or higher on Math and/or English Regents

 - SAT: 500 minimum on individual sub-tests (reading, writing and math)